 Many people see e-shot emails as annoying or too 'salesy', but email marketing is actually a powerful tool that can encourage your audience to engage with your content and help you nurture them along their Buyer's Journey.

-That's why you need to fashion your e-shot emails in a way that make your customers want to click and read them.
+That's why you need to fashion your e-shot emails in ways that make your customers want to click and read them.
 A relevant, eye-catching email headline, appropriate images and compelling content are all great ways to do this.

 You can measure whether or not your e-shot emails are working by monitoring various metrics including open rate, click-through rate and conversion rate.

-When it comes to how many email campaigns you should be sending, there is no right or wrong answer but the marketing experts at HubSpot recommend between 16 and 30 campaigns a month (though we advise segmented recipients as much as possible).
+When it comes to how many email campaigns you should be sending, there’s no right or wrong answer.
+The marketing experts at HubSpot recommend between 16 and 30 campaigns a month (though we advise segmented recipients as much as possible).
 Companies that follow this see an average open rate of 32.4% and median click rate of 6.5%.

-However, you should adjust the number of emails you send, depending on the size of your company.
-Also, to improve open rates, continuously conduct A/B tests in order to improve this performance.
+However, you should adjust the number of emails you send depending on the size of your company.
+To improve open rates, continuously conduct A/B tests in order to enhance this performance.

-Correlation between the number of email campaigns sent, click rate/open rate and company size.
+Correlation between the number of email campaigns sent, open rate and company size.
 Image credit